Daheer/Daheer.github.io/content/authors/admin/_index.md

 website: "https://daheer.vercel.app"
 ---

-Dahiru Ibrahim is a computer engieering student at Ahmadu Bello University.
-His research interests include neural radiance fields, computer vision and nautral language processing.
+Dahiru Ibrahim is a Computer Engineering student at Ahmadu Bello University.
+His research interests include Neural Radiance Fields, Computer Vision and Nautral Language Processing.
 He is the co-founder and Chief Product Officer of OrbitalsAI, a speech intelligence company built in Africa by Africans for Africans.